 Buffalo, NY January 24, 2009

-"At Advantage Trim & Lumber, we care about the quality of life of those who use our products.
+"At Advantage Lumber, LLC, we care about the quality of life of those who use our products.
 Recently, we have noticed more customers asking about the benefits of composite decking as opposed to the more dependable hardwood decking options.
 Because we have a commitment to selling decking products that don’t compromise public safety, we decided to release a statement explaining why wood workers across the world prefer the look of and quality of hardwood decking like ipe compared to the artificial look and substandard quality of composite decking." said Dan Ivancic the companies Director of Marketing.

 Composite decking has been the subject of many class action lawsuits due to uncontrollable mold, mildew, and fungi.
 In addition, composite decking complaints are riddled with claims of rapid deterioration due to inferior manufacturing.
 These lawsuits stem from personal injuries that occurred when people have fallen through a deck made of composite decking materials.
 In contrast, there have been no class action lawsuits or widespread complaints about the durability of ipe decking.